On the Practical Implementation of a Sequential Quadratic Programming Algorithm for Nonconvex Sum-of-squares Problems: Benchmarks

 \subsection{Compatible Control Barrier and Control Lyapunov Function Synthesis}

-The final case addresses the synthesis of compatible Control Barrier Function (CBF) and a Control Lyapunov Function (CLF).
-Compatible means both conditions are satisfied simultaneously, which is possible by constructing a unified control law that is shared by all CBFs and the CLF~\cite{schneeberger_sos_2023}.
-We make use of an adapted version from~\cite{schneeberger_sos_2023} by also incorporating control constraints and the $\mathcal{K}$ functions.
-The nonconvex SOS problem reads
+We consider the synthesis of Control Barrier Function (CBF) and a compatible Control Lyapunov Function (CLF).
+Here, {\em compatible} means both conditions can be satisfied simultaneously, which is shown by constructing a shared control law that for all CBF and the CLF conditions \cite{schneeberger_sos_2023}.
+Adapting from~\cite{schneeberger_sos_2023} by also incorporating control constraints, we solve the nonconvex SOS problem

-with $\tau = \ip{ \nabla \hat V(x), f(x,\hat\kappa(x))} + \gamma_VV$ and where $\gamma_h$ and $\gamma_V$ are extended $\mathcal K$ functions of the form $a(s) = a \, s$ with $a > 0$.
-The problem deals with constrained satellite control, with one CBF and one CLF, using the same parameter as from Subsection~\ref{subsubsec: caseII_sat}.
-Unlike the previous cases, we concentrate more on the computational aspects of the proposed sequential SOS approach and do not compare to CD.
+with $\dot {\hat h} = \langle \nabla \hat h, f(x,\kappa) \rangle$ and $\tau = \ip{ \nabla \hat V(x), f(x,\hat\kappa(x))} + \gamma_VV$, where $\gamma_h$ and $\gamma_V$ are extended class-$\mathcal K$ functions of the form $a(s) = a \, s$ with $a > 0$.
+The example deals with constrained satellite control, with one CBF and one CLF, using the same parameters as in Subsection~\ref{subsubsec: caseII_sat}.
+Unlike the previous examples, we concentrate on the computational aspects of the sequential quadratic SOS approach and do not compare it to CD.
 The problem has 1756 constraints and 9404 decision variables.
-The proposed sequential SOS approach needed 53 iterations to find an optimal solution with optimal cost $J(\hat V^*, \hat h^*, \hat\kappa^*) = 0.04$.
+The sequential SOS approach needs 53 iterations to find an optimal solution with optimal cost $J(\cdot) = 0.04$.
 A detailed breakdown of the computational effort is provided in Table~\ref{tab:CBFCLF}.
-The largest portion is to solve the underlying quadratic subproblem ($ 67\%$), followed by the filter line-search ($ 32\%$).
-The high computational effort of the line-search can be primarily traced back to the constraint violation check using the signed-distance approach ($\approx 70\%$).
-Other components such as Hessian approximation or function evaluations are in total $\approx 1\%$ and are negligible compared to the SDPs.
+The largest portion is to solve the underlying quadratic subproblem (\SI{67}{\percent}), followed by the filter line search (\SI{31.8}{\percent}).
+The high computational effort of the line search can be primarily traced back to the constraint violation check using the signed-distance approach (\SI{69}{\percent}).
+Other components such as Hessian approximation or function evaluations are negligible compared to the SDPs.